maitag/formula/README.md

 ## Todo

-- simplify() should not change the TermNode itself
 - position of error while thrown string-parsing-error
 - more useful unit tests
 - more ways to simplify and transform terms